-Eric Rosenfeld joined the Board in 2017.
-Mr. Rosenfeld has been the President and Chief Executive Officer of Crescendo Partners, L.P., a New York based investment firm since its formation in November 1998.
-Prior to forming Crescendo Partners, Mr. Rosenfeld held the position of Managing Director at CIBC Oppenheimer and its predecessor company, Oppenheimer & Co., Inc. for 14 years.
-Mr. Rosenfeld currently serves as the Lead Independent Director of Cott Corporation, a beverage company, director and Chairman emeritus of CPI Aerostructures Inc., a company engaged in the contract production of structural aircraft parts, director of Pangaea Logistics Solutions Ltd., a logistics and shipping company, and NextDecade Corporation, a development stage LNG liquefaction company.
-Mr. Rosenfeld also serves as the Chief Executive Officer of Allegro Merger Corp., a blank-check company.
-Mr. Rosenfeld has previously served as a director for numerous companies, including Absolute Software Corp., a leader in firmware-embedded endpoint security and management for computers and ultraportable devices, Primoris Services Corporation, a specialty construction and infrastructure company, Sierra Systems Group Inc., an information technology, management consulting and systems integration firm, SAExplorationHoldings Inc., a seismic data services company, Emergis Inc., an electronic commerce company, Hill International, a construction management firm, Matrikon Inc., a company that provides industrial intelligence solutions, DALSA Corp., a digital imaging and semiconductor firm, GEAC Computer, a software company, SPAR Aerospace, a Canadian aerospace company, and Computer Horizons Corp., an IT services company.
+Eric Rosenfeld, 63, of New York, New York, U.S.A., has been the President and Chief Executive Officer of Crescendo Partners, L.P., a New York based investment firm, since its formation in November 1998.
+Prior to forming Crescendo Partners, he held the position of Managing Director at CIBC Oppenheimer and its predecessor company Oppenheimer & Co., Inc. for 14 years.
+Mr. Rosenfeld currently serves as lead independent director for Primo Water Corp, a beverage company, and CPI Aero (Chairman Emeritus), a company engaged in the contract production of structural aircraft parts.
+He is also on the board at Canaccord Genuity Group, a full-service financial services company and Pangaea Logistics Solutions, a logistics and shipping company.
+Mr. Rosenfeld has also served as Chairman and CEO for Arpeggio Acquisition Corporation, Rhapsody Acquisition Corporation, Trio Merger Corp, Quartet Merger Corp and Harmony Merger Corp., all blank check corporations that later merged with Hill International, Primoris Services Corporation, SAExploration Holdings, Pangaea Logistics Solutions Ltd and NextDecade Corporation respectively.
+Mr. Rosenfeld is also the CEO of Allegro Merger Corp, a shell company, and the Chief SPAC Officer of Legato Merger Corp. a blank check corporation.
+He was also a director of NextDecade Corporation, a development stage company building natural gas liquefaction plants, Absolute Software Corp., a leader in firmware-embedded endpoint security and management for computers and ultraportable devices, AD OPT Technologies, an airline crew planning service, Sierra Systems Group Inc., an information technology, management consulting and systems integration firm, Emergis Inc., an electronic commerce company, Hill International, a construction management firm, Matrikon Inc. a company that provides industrial intelligence solutions, DALSA Corp., a digital imaging and semiconductor firm, HIP Interactive, a video game company, GEAC Computer, a software company, Computer Horizons Corp.
+(Chairman), an IT services company, Pivotal Corp, a cloud software firm, Call-Net Enterprises, a telecommunication firm Primoris Services Corporation, a specialty construction company, and SAExploration Holdings, a seismic exploration company.
+Mr. Rosenfeld is a regular guest lecturer at Columbia Business School and has served on numerous panels at Queen's University Business Law School Symposia, McGill Law School, the World Presidents' Organization and the Value Investing Congress.
+He is a senior faculty member at the Director's College.
+He is a guest lecturer at Tulane Law School.
+He has also been a regular guest host on CNBC.
+Mr. Rosenfeld received an A.B. in economics from Brown University and an M.B.A. from the Harvard Business School.
+Mr. Rosenfeld has served on Aecons's board since 2017.

 Monica Sloan, ICD.D joined the Board in 2013.
 Ms. Sloan is the Managing Director of JKS Holdings Ltd., a private operating and investment business and is the former Chief Executive Officer and Managing Director of Intervera Ltd., a data quality product and solutions firm servicing the energy and utilities industry.
 Prior to Intervera, Ms. Sloan was an Independent Strategy and Management Consultant for ME Sloan Associates focused on the Canadian energy, oil and gas sector.
 Ms. Sloan also served as President of Kelman Technologies from 1997 to 1999 and was founding President of Telus Advanced Communications from 1994 to 1997.
-She has also served as director of Methanex Corporation, the world's largest supplier of methanol and the Balancing Pool of Alberta.
+She serves as a director of Kingston Midstream, a Canadian midstream infrastructure company and has also served as director of Methanex Corporation, the world's largest supplier of methanol and the Balancing Pool of Alberta.
 Ms. Sloan holds a Master of Engineering from Stanford University and a Master of Business Administration from Harvard Business School and is ICD.D certified.